mcp-server

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the presence of an output schema and comprehensive annotations, the description sufficiently outlines the return content.
-For a simple read-only tool with one parameter, this is complete and adequate.
+Given the output schema exists (not shown but referenced), the description covers the key return fields.
+For a metadata retrieval tool with one parameter, the description is complete.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.